 Program / Major FAQs

-Note: A minimum GPA is required to switch into some majors.
+Note: There is a minimum GPA required to switch into certain majors.

 Students would need to speak to their current Dean.
 It is the Dean's decision whether any courses taken outside of Fairfield University may be accepted for credit.